bajzc/bajzc.github.io/posts/home-nas-deployment/index.rst

 Because technically I used such a server for more than 6 months, a Raspberry Pi 4.
 I had developed a habit to reboot it regularly every 2 days and bear the risk of losing all data.

 So, be kind to yourself at this stage.
-Power and noise worth be considered as part of the budget, and also extension capibility.
+Power and noise worth be considered as part of the budget, and also extension capability.

 This is my current hardware, just for reference: